 None of the flexibility offered to governments in ESF is being extended to civil society (i.e taking away co-financing requirements).

-The Director insisted on the importance of national actions in order to limit the consequences of these cuts and that EDF should pay great attention to the proposal and analyses it in-depth in collaboration with other civil society organizations.
+The Director insisted on the importance of national actions in order to limit the consequences of these cuts and that EDF should pay great attention to the proposal and analyses it in-depth in collaboration with other civil society organisations.
 She mentioned two letters prepared on behalf of the overall civil society movement.

-The Executive Committee commented on issues that should be subject to great attention such as Children with disabilities, elderly people, situations in institutions.
-They suggested that fight for Poverty should be targeted at national level as well as the use of the European Semester.
-They expressed the need for EDF to advice advocacy and lobbying at national level.
+The Executive Committee commented on issues such as the danger of EU funds going to strengthening institutions for persons with disabilities, while also respecting the needs of older people in institutional care, and who themselves have disabilities, and insuring they live in safe conditions.
+They also mentioned the need to focus on children with disabilities.
+They suggested that the fight against poverty shouldtargeted decision-makers at the national level as well as through the European Semester, and that some members would require support from the Secretariat for this.

-The President reminded the need to be very practical in this field and identify what would benefit to persons with disabilities.
-He insisted on the need to use the existing bodies and decision processes already in place.
-He reminded that each Member State was involved in the cohesion policy implementation process and the new funds.
-He insisted on the need of EDF and its members to undertake actions to influence this process and influence the regulations to include the persons with disabilities in the overall proposals.
+The President underlined the need to be very practical in this field and to identify clearly what would be of benefit to persons with disabilities.
+He insisted on the need to use the existing bodies and decision processes already in place, and to make efforts to establish a place at the table when decisions on spending of EU funds, particularly in the managing and monitoring authorities on the use of funds.
+He insisted on the need for EDF and its members to undertake actions to influence this process and to influence the final text in the Regulations to ensure they mention the need to include persons with disabilities and their representative organisations in these decision-making structures.

-The director reminded the proposed letters to be drafted at national levels and she proposed to hold a seminar on this before the middle of July including the participation of all EDF’s members and that a roadmap with a strategy be prepared.
-The Director reminded on the need to be quick, reactive and focused on items that we can lobby on.
+The director reminded the Executive members about the proposed letters to be drafted at national levels .
+She proposed to hold a seminar on the recovery from the COVID 19 crisis this year before the middle of July, including the participation of all EDF’s members, and that a roadmap with a strategy be prepared.
+The Director underlined the need to be quick, reactive and focused on items that we can lobby on.

-The President reminded the investment needed from EDF and from its members to be involved in this process.
+The President clarified that investment and perseverance is needed from EDF and from its members to be involved in the decision-making processes around the use of EU funds in the Member States.

 The Director thanked all the participants for their comments and said that more information from the Executive Committee members might be requested.